AhmedAlyElGhannam/Android-Java-FoodPlanner-Salude/README.md

 > Utils directory contains helper classes/interfaces that does not fit the architecture but are essential for the business logic like: click listener interfaces, guest mode helper class, helper class generating urls for countries' flags, helper classes for network sensing (extending BroadcastReceiver), and a class for showing date-picker dialog when scheduling meals.

 ## App Features
+In this section, I will go over each feature: explaining it briefly and showcasing its class diagram and sequence diagrams.

+###

 ## Demo